HypatiaOrg/HySite/README.md

 You should be in the HySite directory that has the docker `compose.yaml` file

-## Run the data upload python script
+## Update 1/4: Run the data upload python script

 To see all the options for this script add the help flag, for example: